palefaced/Java-Selenium-TestAutomationProject/README.md

 Automation Framework

 Tools:

 Selenium: For UI automation.

 TestNG: For test management.

 Design Pattern: Custom Page Object Model (POM).
-No use of Maps—standard structure for element and page management.

 Test Data Management

 Source: JSON files are used as the data source for test cases.

 Purpose: Enables dynamic test execution by fetching inputs from structured JSON data.

 Build and Dependency Management

 Maven: Used for managing dependencies, project builds, and running test suites.